fullmetaltac/interview-notes/devops/git.md

 **Tagging Previous Versions**

-Let’s tag the version immediately prior to the current version v1-beta.
+Let's tag the version immediately prior to the current version v1-beta.
 First we need to checkout the previous version.
 Rather than look up the hash, we will use the `^` notation to indicate "the parent of v1".

 If the `v1`^ notation gives you any trouble, you can also try `v1~1`, which will reference the same version.
 This notation means "the first ancestor of v1".